kashyapchhatbar/CLASHChimeras/README.rst

 .. code-block:: bash

-   find-chimeras -s smallRNA.sam -t targetRNA.sam -o output
+   $ find-chimeras -s smallRNA.sam -t targetRNA.sam -o output

 Given two SAM files, this script tries to find chimeras that are observed between a smallRNA and a targetRNA

-Check out the documentation_ for detailed usage and installation instructions
+Check out the documentation_ for installation instructions and detailed usage with example

 .. _Python: https://www.python.org